jwend/prb-ui/README.md

-﻿Install instructions for prasterblaster GUI desktop application for Ubuntu 12.04,or later, on x86_64 architecture.
+﻿#Install instructions for prasterblaster GUI desktop application for Ubuntu 12.04,or later, on x86_64 architecture.

-Prepare Machine
+#Prepare Machine

   Prepare machine for building from source by running:
 ```
 sudo apt-get install build-essential gdb
 ```

-Install QT 4
+#Install QT 4

   First install dependencies:
 ```